For 40 years, EVMS has been the place for aspiring physicians and health professionals, passionate educators and medical pioneers.

-Today, EVMS holds an honored position in American history as one of the only schools of medicine and health professionals in the nation to be founded by a grassroots community effort.
-The institution's steady growth from just 23 medical students to an organization with a more than $800 million annual economic impact is an inspiring testament of what vision, community commitment and innovation can accomplish.
+Today, EVMS holds an honored position in American history as one of the only schools of medicine and health professions in the nation to be founded by a grassroots effort.
+The institution's steady growth from just 23 medical students to an organization with a more than $800 million annual economic impact is an inspiring testament to what vision, community commitment and innovation can accomplish.

 Highlights from EVMS History:

 March 1964: The Virginia legislature creates the Norfolk Area Medical Center Authority and empowers the authority to create a medical school.
 Prominent obstetrician and gynecologist Mason C. Andrews, a key proponent of the new school, is appointed Chairman.

 December 1969: Supporters led by businessman and philanthropist Henry Clay Hofheimer II establish the Eastern Virginia Medical School Foundation.

 January 1970: The initial fund-raising campaign begins.
 Hampton Roads is the largest metropolitan area in the nation without a medical school.

 January 1972: The medical school receives provisional accreditation.

 January 1974: The school opens a family practice residency training program to help alleviate a local physician shortage.